Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry

-To demonstrate the effectiveness of the physics-informed correction, we selected the sample with the largest error in the physics-constrained set and visualized its correction performance.
-Figure.\ref{fig:flooding_p3_optima} presents the detailed results: column 1 shows the full-order RBF-FD solution as reference; column 2 displays the standard GP method's prediction, which exhibits poor performance (error $\sim10^{-2}$) under purely data-driven conditions; column 3 presents our proposed LC-prior GP method and column 4 provides the POD approximation obtained from the full-order solution and basis functions, representing the theoretical accuracy upper bound in our framework.
-The results clearly show that after optimization with the physics-informed loss function, the prediction accuracy improves significantly, achieving a error of $10^{-5}$ that approaches the parameterization-determined accuracy limit.
+To demonstrate the effectiveness of the physical correction, we selected the sample with the largest error in the physics corrected points $\btheta_{\text{law}}$ and visualized its correction performance.
+Figure~\ref{fig:flooding_p3_optima} presents the detailed results of $\hat{c}(x,y,t)$.
+It can be clearly observed that, after correction, the pointwise error $\hat{c}-c$ is reduced by approximately four orders of magnitude (from $10^{-1}$ to $10^{-5}$), approaching the theoretical accuracy limit of the reduced-order model (fourth column).
+The mean solutions of the concentration $c$ and the corresponding relative errors on the test set are shown in Figure~\ref{fig:flooding_p3} and Table~\ref{tab:flooding_p2}, respectively.
+Moreover, the proposed method consistently achieves the best performance for multi-parameter systems defined on irregular domains with smooth boundaries.

-The mean solutions for the numerical reference solution, GP surrogate, LC-prior GP surrogate and DMD-wiNN method at $t=0.1$ are shown in Fig.\ref{fig:flooding_p3}.
-The LC-prior GP method achieves a error of $10^{-3}$, representing an order-of-magnitude improvement over the standard GP approach.
-However, using partial datasets to characterize correction terms across the entire parameter space introduces inherent prediction errors.
-This explains why individual corrected samples may outperform the aggregated test set results.
-As quantified in Table.\ref{tab:flooding_p2} through relative error computations at all temporal discretization points, our proposed method maintains best performance even for complex multi-parameter systems with irregular computational domains.
-The parameter estimation in this example, we follow the same workflow as described in the previous section, with detailed numerical results presented in the accompanying Table.\ref{tab:flooding_p3_mcmc}.
+The parameter estimation in this example, we follow the same workflow as described in the two parameters example with the number of iterations is set to 10000 and the first 1000 samples discarded as burn-in.
+The detailed posterior results presented in the accompanying Table~\ref{tab:flooding_p3_mcmc}.
 Under our proposed framework, the posterior samples for systems with multi-physics coupling and multiple parameters demonstrate more competitive performance compared to purely data-driven surrogate models.